Your Guide to Selling a House with Multiple Owners

 Who may be selling a house with multiple owners?

-Before you decide to go forth with selling a house with multiple owners, it’s important to understand what type of ownership category your home falls into.
+Before you decide to move forward selling a house with multiple owners, it’s important to understand what type of ownership category your home falls into.
 Each type of ownership carries unique advantages, disadvantages, and considerations.
 Here are a few of the most common types of home co-ownership scenarios, along with how each situation could affect your sale:

 Tenancy in common

-A tenancy in common is one situation where multiple people can own the same home.
-With tenancy in common agreements, you typically can establish as many owners as you want, and they don’t need to split the investment equally.
-You also don’t have to be married to enter into tenancy in common.
+A tenancy in common (TIC) is A situation where multiple people can own the same home.
+With TIC agreements, you typically can establish as many owners as you want, and they don’t need to split the investment equally.
+You also don’t have to be married to enter into TIC.

-One important thing to think about if you’re considering a tenancy in common is that most of the time you won’t have rights of survivorship, which means that if one of your co-owners dies, their share of the property is passed on to their heirs.
-This can quickly turn into a tricky situation, as you may end up sharing a property with a person or with people you don’t know all that well.
+One important thing to think about if you’re considering a TIC is that most of the time you won’t have rights of survivorship, which means that if one of your co-owners dies, their share of the property is passed on to their heirs.
+This can quickly turn into a tricky situation, as you may end up sharing a property with a person or people you don’t know all that well.

-Tenancy in common can be a good option for multiple owners who want to split responsibilities or divide up ownership.
+TIC can be a good option for multiple owners who want to split responsibilities or divide ownership.
 It’s also a solid way to set up fair ownership expectations for people who plan to contribute unequal amounts of money into the property.

-You can also typically buy out a share of property under a tenancy in common agreement fairly easily.
-“If you have two people on the deed and they come to an agreement and say, ‘Hey, I want to buy you out,’ that’s very simple,” explains Steven B. Herzberg, a real estate attorney at Vazquez & Associates in Miami, Florida.
+You typically can also buy out a share of property under a TIC agreement fairly easily.
+“If you have two people on the deed and they come to an agreement and say, ‘Hey, I want to buy you out,’ that’s very simple,” says Steven B. Herzberg, a real estate attorney at Vazquez & Associates in Miami, Florida.
 “All you do is come to your terms, transfer funds, and that person signs a deed of their interest to the other person.”

-However, if you’re selling a property that’s listed as a tenancy in common, it’s critical you pin down who owns what portion of the property, who is responsible for costs, and any other home ownership details long before you list the house for sale.
+However, if you’re selling a property that’s listed as a TIC, it’s critical to pin down who owns what portion of the property, who is responsible for costs, and any other homeownership details long before you list the house for sale.

-“Problems arise when there are disputes, and they haven’t been thought of before,” warns Herzberg.
+“Problems arise when there are disputes,” Herzberg says.
 “For example, someone put down 30% of the down payment, someone else put down 70%, but in reality, they’re just listed as tenants in common.”

 Herzberg says the best way to avoid headaches when it comes time to sell is to craft an agreement stating exactly who owns what.
 It’s also critical for all of your tenants in common to agree to the sale overall.
 That’s because you’ll need all of the owners to be available to sign over the deed.